 Calculate Travel Time

 Furthermore, before settling on specific locations, research options for how to get from one place to the next.
 Can you fly, take a train, hop on a bus?
 How long will it take?
-How much will it cost?
+What will it cost?

 Pro Tips: Investigate how you could make the journey part of the experience.
-Find out if there is a scenic train route connecting your two European destinations or if there is a place of interest between the two cities that could be a fun stop or overnight stay.
-An overnight train sleeper car can be another great way to maximize your time.
+Find out if there is a scenic train route connecting your two European destinations.
+Or, is there is a place between two cities that could be a fun stop or overnight stay?

 Moving Multiple Times Can Take a Toll